Texas officer charged with murder in fatal store shooting

 Jonathan Price was walking away from Wolfe City Police Officer Shaun Lucas on Saturday night when Lucas opened fire, killing Price, the Texas Rangers said in a statement released by the Texas Department of Public Safety.

-Lucas, 22, was booked into the Hunt County Jail on Monday night, the Texas Rangers said.
+Lucas’ attorney, John Snider, said in a statement that the officer ”only discharged his weapon in accordance with Texas law when he was confronted with an aggressive assailant who was attempting to take his” stun gun.

+Lucas, 22, remained jailed on Tuesday.
 Jail records show bail was set at $1 million.

-It wasn’t immediately known if Lucas had a lawyer who could comment on his behalf.

 Lucas had been with the Wolfe City Police Department for a little less than six months when the shooting took place, according to records from the Texas Commission on Law Enforcement.
 His prior law enforcement experience had been working as a jailer with the Hunt County Sheriff’s Office for about five months.